mduplouy/silex-cops/README.md

 It's a port and enhancement of COPS (Calibre OPDS PHP Server) on the Silex micro framework.

+## Demo

+A live demo is available at http://silex-cops.solocreation.com

+* User login : test / test
+* Administrator login : admin / admin

+You can play without limit, the database is reset once per hour

 ## Why ?

 Because like many people i use Calibre as library manager, but the html export doesn't suit my needs.